k0ral/hbro/README.rst

 ====

-**In a nutshell**: *hbro* is a minimal KISS compliant browser written in Haskell and for linux, still in development but pretty usable.
+**In a nutshell**: *hbro* is a minimal KISS compliant browser for linux written and configured in Haskell, still in development but pretty usable.

 Informations about versions, dependencies, source repositories and contacts can be found in hackage_.